Malawi University of Science and Technology: History

 The university was founded in 2012.

 When Address Mauakowa Malata was appointed at the university's vice chancellor in 2019, she became the first woman to achieve that position at any of Malawi's universities.

+The (MUST) Engineering Symposium is an annual event celebrating innovation and including the Malawi Engineering Institution.
+MUST's head of Engineering, Lovemore Nkukuma, welcomed sponsorship from Presscane Ltd in 2026.

+In 2026, Address Malata, announced her retirement as vice-chancellor.
+One of her mentees, Atikonda Mtenje-Mkochi, published a tribute to her and the "9 lessons" that underlined her approach to leadership.